 - ¼ cup grape juice or water

 - ¼ teaspoon pepper

 - In a blender or food processor, blend all the ingredients together until smooth.

-- Pour through a strainer into a glass jar to remove seeds if desired.
+- Pour the dressing through a fine-mesh strainer to remove seeds if desired.

-- For Chicken: Place defrosted or fresh chicken into resealable bag.
-Pour ½ cup dressing over chicken, seal bag and toss to coat both sides of chicken with dressing.
+- For Chicken: Place defrosted or fresh chicken into a resealable bag.
+Pour ½ cup dressing over chicken, seal bag, and toss to coat both sides of chicken with dressing.
 Marinade for anywhere from 2 to 24 hours before grilling or baking.
 (I find 8-12 hours is best)